vampcheah/sveltekit-pos/README.md

 The application uses Tailwind CSS for styling.
 Customize the look and feel by modifying the `tailwind.config.js` file.

+## Future Plans

+### Mobile Responsive Design

+We plan to implement a fully mobile-responsive layout to ensure a seamless experience across all devices, with a focus on improving usability and navigation on smaller screens.

+### Integration of IndexedDB

+IndexedDB will be introduced for efficient local storage of data, enabling offline capabilities and improved performance for returning users.

+### Payment Process Improvements

+A more intuitive checkout experience will be implemented, including a modal popup that guides the user through the entire payment process, enhancing the overall flow and ease of payment.

+### Cryptocurrency Payment Module

+We aim to add support for cryptocurrency payments, giving users more flexibility by allowing them to make transactions using various digital currencies.

+### Basic User Dashboard

+A simple yet functional user dashboard will be added, providing users with essential account management features, including order history, profile settings, and more.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.